janreges/siteone-crawler/README.md

 * `--mail-smtp-user=<user>`        SMTP user, if your SMTP server requires authentication.
 * `--mail-smtp-pass=<pass>`        SMTP password, if your SMTP server requires authentication.

+#### Offline exporter options

+* `--offline-export-dir=<dir>`     Path to directory where to save the offline version of the website.
+If target directory does not exist, crawler will try to create it (requires sufficient rights).
+* `--offline-export-store-only-url-regex=<regex>` For debug - when filled it will activate debug mode and store only URLs which match one of these PCRE regexes.
+Can be specified multiple times.

 #### Sitemap options

 * `--sitemap-xml-file=<file>`      File path where generated XML Sitemap will be saved.
 Extension `.xml` is